juliushaertl/nextcloud-docker-dev/docs/services/database.md

 - `sqlite`
 - `mariadb-replica`
 - `maxscale`
+- `oci`

 Changing the database env value will require to recreate your setup.
 You can do this by running `docker compose down -v` and then `docker compose up -d nextcloud`.

-All databases use the following credentials by default:
+All databases use the following credentials by default (except oracle):

 - Root password: `nextcloud`
 - Username: `nextcloud`